Syrians on Standby in Istanbul

 And since I had some of the most rewarding times of my life in Syria in 2007/08, I felt a pull to get closer to the Syrian story.

 A long and clean escalator moved me from the subterranean up to the square.
 The surroundings at Aksaray appeared normal.
-It wasn’t the most charming place in a city laced in charm, but the ‘edge’ I heard about, didn’t feel edgy.
+It wasn’t the most charming place in a city laced with charm, but the ‘edge’ I heard about, didn’t feel edgy.

 Upon closer observation, differences manifested: Arabic signs, Syrian restaurants, and the sounds of Arabic pop music escaped from small shops.